rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 </html>
 ```

-add and commit our new file.
+add ,commit our new file.

 ```Bash
 git add .